-NC (No Credit): In courses taken for CR / NC, students who do not satisfactorily complete minimum course requirements will receive NC.
-A grade of NC is not computed in the GPA and the student will not receive credit for the course.
+NC (No Credit): In courses taken for CR / NC, students who do not satisfactorily complete

 Note: Some schools, scholarships and honorary societies do not accept the P / F, S / U, CR / NC grading system and / or convert grades of S or P. Students planning to transfer to another institution should talk to an academic advisor at that institution about possible consequences of S / U or P / F grades.